Nils-Eric Johansson: AIK

 He was released by Leicester in May 2007 and shortly afterwards he signed for Swedish outfit AIK, where he was eligible from 1 July.
 In 2009, he helped the team win Allsvenskan for the first time in 11 years.

 On 18 February 2018, it was announced that he would retire, effective immediately, due to a heart condition.
 He played a total of 371 competitive games for the club.

 International career

 After having appeared for more than 70 times for the Sweden U17, U19, and U21 teams, Johansson made his full international debut for Sweden on 21 August 2002 in a friendly game against Russia in which he replaced Johan Mjällby in the 66th minute.
-Later that year, he made two more appearances in friendly games against Portugal and the Czech Republic.
+Later that year, he made two more appearances in friendly games against Portugal and the Czech Republic, coming on from the bench for Olof Mellberg and Erik Edman respectively.

 After more than a ten-year absence from the national team, he was called up as a replacement for Oscar Wendt for the 2014 FIFA World Cup qualifiers against Austria and the Faroe Islands, but did not play.

 In total, Johansson won three caps for the Sweden.

+Post-playing career

+In July 2024, Johansson was hired by Täby FK as assistant coach to Dalibor Savic.